hclslr/OpenSeesPy_LQI_Control/README.md

 Structural ModelingThe model is built with a singleFPBearing element in OpenSees, representing a frictional surface with a defined friction coefficient.
 The LQI controller dynamically calculates the required force ($u$) to counteract both gravity and frictional resistance.

-About the AuthorHuseyin Cilsalar, PhD Department of Civil Engineering, Yozgat Bozok University Expertise in Structural Dynamics, Seismic Dampers, and Mechatronics.
+About the AuthorHuseyin Cilsalar, PhD Department of Civil Engineering, Yozgat Bozok University.
 Contact: huseyin.cilsalar@bozok.edu.tr

 LicenseThis project is licensed under the MIT License.